Nerwyn/material-rounded-theme/README.md

 This theme aims to match the styling of the Google Home app as closely as possible, so it may change over time as the style of the Google Home app changes.

 Relies on [card-mod](https://github.com/thomasloven/lovelace-card-mod) for header/footer modifications.
+If you have card-mod installed and do not want these changes to apply, use the "No Mod" version of this theme.

 # Screenshots